dotnet/AspNetCore.Docs/aspnetcore/grpc/error-handling.md

 gRPC on .NET supports a rich error model using the `Grpc.StatusProto` package.
 This package has methods for creating rich error models on the server and reading them by a client.
 The rich error model builds on top of gRPC's built-in handling capabilities and they can be used side-by-side.

 > [!IMPORTANT]
 > Errors are included in headers, and total headers in responses are often limited to 8 KB (8,192 bytes).
-Ensure that errors do not exceed this size.
+Ensure that the headers containing errors do not exceed 8 KB.

 ### Creating rich errors on the server